 Oral appliance therapy is an alternative method to get a good night’s rest with no snoring, interrupted breathing, or airway blockage.
 The oral appliance comfortably holds the jaw forward to maintain an open airway during sleep.

 Dr. Andy and Dr. Joel have received specialized training in oral appliance therapy, and can custom fit an appliance for you.

-Give our office a call and we will set up an appointment for one of the doctors to evaluate your specific symptoms and determine if an oral appliance is your ideal solution to sleep apnea.
+Give our office a call and we will set up an appointment for one of the doctors to evaluate your specific symptoms and determine if an oral appliance is your ideal solution to the problem.

-Because this sleep apnea can decrease the blood oxygen levels, it is a potentially fatal and life-threatening condition.
-Sleep apnea can lead to:
+Because it can decrease the blood oxygen levels, sleep apnea is a potentially fatal and life-threatening condition.
+It can lead to:

 coronary artery disease